Coloring and grinding for rotomoulding

 Micropellets, also known as micro-pellets or mini-pellets, are small plastic pellets that can be directly used in the rotomoulding process.
 Micropellets are also made by compounding granules and then pelletizing and cooling.
 The big difference with regular compounding is the pellet size.
 These pellets are much smaller in size than traditional plastic pellets, with a diameter well below 1 mm.
 There is no need for the grinding step otherwise required to reduce size of granules.

 The small pellets have a consistent size and shape and are also more compact: their “bulk density” is lower compared to regular powder.
-When used in rotomoulding they show very good flow characteristics: the micropellets roll into the finest details of a mould and through the thinnest areas possible in rotomoulding.
+When used in the rotomoulding process they show very good flow characteristics: the micropellets roll into the finest details of a mould and through the thinnest areas possible in rotational moulding.
 Overall, micropellets can be beneficial for small, intricate technical mouldings, with high part definition.

 Jean-Philippe